Tips for Oktoberfest in Munich: First-time Visitors’ Guide

 Have coins to tip the bathroom attendants.

-ATMs are on the festival grounds, but they charge a steep fee and get cash and change before arriving.
+ATMs are available on the festival grounds, but they charge steep fees, so be sure to get cash and change before you arrive.

 Stay hydrated and pace yourself with soft drinks or a Radler (beer mixed with lemonade) to ensure a great time without overindulgence.